-£0k (2017:£0k) of plant and machinery held under finance leases.
+£0k (2018:£0k) of plant and machinery held under finance leases.

-£0k (2017:£0k) of fixures and fittings held under finance leases.
+£0k (2018:£0k) of fixures and fittings held under finance leases.

-The College has substantial long-held historic assets all of which are used in the course of the College's teaching and research activities.
+The acquisition of Queen Elizabeth House was completed during the year.
+The purchase price of £15m plus ancillary costs represent the bulk of fixed asset additic The College has substantial long-held historic assets all of which are used in the course of the College's teaching and research activities.
 These comprise listed buildings on the College site, together with their contents comprising works of art, ancient books and manuscripts and other treasured artefacts.
 Because of their age and, in many cases, unique nature, reliable historical cost information is not available for these assets and could not be obtained except at disproportionate expense.
 However, in the opinion of the Trustees the depreciated historical cost of these assets is now immaterial.